 As you can see, people of all ages use their smartphone to find a good way to get somewhere (we’ll just call this “obvious foreshadowing”).
 Not only that, but, as with smartphone ownership, this type of usage skews toward the younger generation.

 We often think of smartphones as a luxury of the affluent.
 But the numbers suggest otherwise.
-If you’re trying to serve individuals with lower incomes (as you’re attempting to meet Title VI requirements for example), you should be offering an option for individuals to use their smartphone to navigate the transit system.
+If you’re trying to offer public transit options to people with lower incomes (as you’re attempting to meet Title VI requirements for example), you should be offering an option for individuals to use their smartphone to navigate the transit system.
 A full 13% of Americans with an annual household income (AHI) of below $30,000 are “smartphone dependent” as opposed to 1% of Americans with AHI above $75,000.
 This means that for 13% of lower-income Americans, their smartphone is their primary way to access the Internet.
 To put it bluntly, if you’re trying to keep your system in line with Title VI and you don’t have a smartphone option, you’re doing it wrong.

 So, just to recap: